json-schema-org/json-schema-spec/proposals/vocabularies.md

 ### Problem Statement

 The specification allows implementations to support user-defined keywords.
 However, this vague and open allowance has drawbacks.

 1. This isn't a requirement, it is a permission.
-An implementation could just as easily choose _not_ to support user-defined keywords.
+An implementation could just as easily (_more_ easily) choose _not_ to support user-defined keywords.
 2. There is no prescribed mechanism by which an implementation should provide this support.
 As a result, each implementation that _does_ have the feature supports it in different ways.
 3. Support for any given user-defined keyword will be limited to that implementation.
-There is no guarantee that the keyword will be supported in another implementation, and unless the user explicitly configures the other implementation, their keywords likely will not be supported.
+Unless the user explicitly configures another implementation, their keywords likely will not be supported.

 This exposes a need for the specification(s) to define a way for implementations to share knowledge of a keyword or group of keywords.

 ### Solution